Nazeer2013/nd00333_AZMLND_C2/README.md

     6. Create and Publish pipeline
     7. Documentation

-We'll elaborate on above items from architecture, Auto ML and Python SDK project task perspective.
+We'll elaborate on above items from architecture, Auto ML and Python SDK project tasks perspective.
 It  gives  a high-level understanding of the components and how they work together to assist in the process of building, deploying, and maintaining machine learning models.

 ## Architectural Diagram
-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.
-An architectural diagram is an image that helps visualize the flow of operations from start to finish.
-In this case, it has to be related to the completed project, with its various stages that are critical to the overall flow.
-For example, one stage for managing models could be "using Automated ML to determine the best model".

 ![Project Architural Diagram](https://github.com/Nazeer2013/nd00333_AZMLND_C2/blob/master/project/UdacityAzureMLProjArch.png)